fundu-rs/fundu/README.md

 # Overview

-`fundu` provides a parser to convert strings into a [`std::time::Duration`].
-Some examples for valid input strings:
+`fundu` provides a flexible parser to convert rust strings into a [`std::time::Duration`] and for negative durations into a [`time::Duration`].
+Some examples for valid input strings with the `standard` feature:

 - `"1.41"`
 - `"42"`